 Protests are ongoing in Hong Kong.
 Check with local media for advice on expected demonstrations.
 These may occur at any time but especially at weekends and public holidays.

 Stay away from crowds of demonstrators.
-Be aware of disruption to your travel plans or expect significant traffic delays if you are traveling around Hong Kong on these dates.
+Be aware of disruption to your travel plans or expect significant traffic delays if protests or demonstrations are happening.
 Check the MTR website for advice on station closures.

 While protests may occur all over the city, this map details where they have occured in the past and serves as an indication of where they may occur in the futire.
 Use it to plan your journey and avoid potential trouble spots.